MattisZheng/sisyphus_stone/README.md

-# Task Manager
+# Sisyphus’s Stone

-> A single page application for managing daily tasks, setting up goals, and tracking progress.
+> A react application for managing daily tasks, setting up goals, and tracking progress.

 ## Table of Contents